Czech-IT/Czech-IT.github.io/_data/README.md

 ## Files

-We have 3 files:
+We have the following files:
+* data.csv - insert data here
-* dataset.csv - which contains raw data;
+* dataset.csv - automatically generated file with tokenization etc. Don't touch it;
 * learners.csv - a table where are stored the infos of the learners

-* annotations-dataset.csv - in which every item in dataset.csv's rows are marked, either manually than automatically
+## data.csv
+The table of the entries
 ## dataset.csv
-The table of the entries
+The automatically generated table of the entries by the script /lib/generator.py
-### item-id
-univoque identifier for the entry

-### learner-id
-univoque id for the learner, linked to learners.csv

-### content
-the entry

-## learners.csv
-Table of learners, including grades, languages, ID, ecc.

-## annotations-dataset.csv
-The table for the annotations
-### item-id
-linked to dataset.csv

 ### manual-phenomena
 array of categories